Foreverskyou/humor_benchmark_evaulation/README.md

 **License**:
 ```
-Video-MME is only used for academic research.
+V-HUB is only used for academic research.
 Commercial use in any form is prohibited.
 The copyright of all videos belongs to the video owners.
-If there is any infringement in Video-MME, please email videomme2024@gmail.com and we will remove it immediately.
+If there is any infringement in V-HUB, please email videomme2024@gmail.com and we will remove it immediately.
 Without prior approval, you cannot distribute, publish, copy, disseminate, or modify Video-MME in whole or in part.
 You must strictly comply with the above restrictions.
 ```